-A Pedophile Writer Is on Trial.
-So Is the French Elite.
+A pedophile writer is on trial.
+So is the French elite.

 Hiding is new for Matzneff.
 For decades, he was celebrated for writing and talking openly about stalking teenage girls outside schools in Paris and having sex with 8-year-old boys in the Philippines.

 He was invited to the Élysée Palace by President François Mitterrand and socialized with the far-right leader Jean-Marie Le Pen.
-He benefited from the largess of fashion designer Yves Saint Laurent and his partner, the business tycoon Pierre Bergé.
+He benefited from the largesse of fashion designer Yves Saint Laurent and his partner, the business tycoon Pierre Bergé.

 But Matzneff has been summoned to appear in a Paris court on Wednesday, accused of actively promoting pedophilia through his books.
 Matzneff could face up to five years in prison, yet the case is also an implicit indictment of an elite that furthered his career and swatted away isolated voices calling for his arrest.